microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 kubectl get statefulsets
 ```

 You can see that there is a StatefulSet for RabbitMQ.
-The StatefulSet resource is used to manage the RabbitMQ pods and ensure that the pods are created in a specific order.
+The StatefulSet resource is used to manage the RabbitMQ pods and ensure that the pods are created in a specific order and provides a stable DNS name for access.

 ### ConfigMaps